XANADryden/doomts/README.md

 # doomjs

-This is a project to port the id tech 1 (original doom) engine to js.
+This is a project to port the id tech 1 (original doom) engine to typescript.
+It was made after we realized how difficult accurate C to JS translation is.

 WE NEED HELP.
 We can't do this alone.
 If you want to contribute, just make a pull request.